 2020-09-17 Applying with an Undecided Major

-Hi, everyone.
-Welcome to the bulls-eye admissions webinar on applying with an undecided major to orientate everyone with the webinar, timing and different tabs.
-I’ll start off with a presentation that answer your questions in a live Q and a on the sidebar in the public chat.
-You can download our slides in the handout tab, and you can start submitting questions in the Q and a.
+[00:00:00] Hi, everyone.
+Welcome to the Bullseye admissions webinar on Applying with an Undecided Major.
+To orient everyone with the webinar timing, we’ll start off with a presentation.
+Then answer your questions in a live Q&A on the sidebar.
+You can download our slides and you can start submitting your questions in the Q&A tab.

 My name is Gabby Libsyn.
 I graduated from Barnard college in the class of 2018.
 For those of you who are new to Barnard, it’s a small women’s college associated with Columbia university in New York.
 I was a psychology major, and then I taught an elementary school for a little bit before continuing on to the university of Pennsylvania.